ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 # S3
 S3 is an object, as in file, based storage and is a key-value based - the key is the file name and the data in the file which is the value in addition to other data like the Version ID, access control information and metadata.
-S3 offers *Read after Write* consistency for `PUTS` but **only** *Eventual* consistency for update `PUTS` or `DELETES`.
+S3 offers *Read after Write* consistency for `PUT` but **only** *Eventual* consistency for update `PUT` or `DELETE`.

 AWS charges you for storage, requests and data transfer.